JohnNesbit/Monet-to-photo-stylization-gan/README.md

 Cycle GAN architecture with instance normalization and res nets.

 # how to train
-cd to git clone
+cd to git clone then
 "python train.py"

 # how to run pre-trained model
-cd to git clone
+cd to git clone then
 "python quick monet.py"

-epochs trained should be 75
+epochs trained value should be 75 🤷